Hornbook: Present

 The memory of "hornbooks" in modern culture has faded partly because of the extreme scarcity of original exemplars as they fell out of use.
 (Note: When technological advances displace utility objects, their value in advancing that technology is often lost as better and more desirable utilities replaced them.
-Even as early as 1651, some educationalists scorned the use of hornbooks (Bailey, 2013, p11), so it is not surprising that few contemporaries recognise the value of incipient posterity) Hornbooks were educational tools for children, but children had other uses for hornbooks, which contributed further to their dearth.
-By the time that antiquarians had realised their lack in the 19th century, it was too late; most had been destroyed.
+Even as early as 1651, some educationalists scorned the use of hornbooks (Bailey 2013, p.
+11), so it is not surprising that few contemporaries recognise the value of incipient posterity) Hornbooks were educational tools for children, but children often repurposed them as toys or rackets (battledores), which contributed to the lack of surviving examples.
+By the time that antiquarians noticed their scarcity in the 19th century, most had been destroyed.
 Those few authentic hornbooks in existence today are preserved either because of their intrinsic value (their owners were rich and famous e.g. Queen Elizabeth I), or because they were mislaid by their owners, lost beneath floor-boards, behind panelling, lodged in thatched rafters, or more recently buried, in various states of preservation.
 The rarity of hornbooks increased their value in the 19th century, which when combined with gaps in knowledge, opened the doors to counterfeit.
 Even the name itself (hornbook) has been appropriated, becoming synonymous with child education (e.g. The Horn Book Magazine), as a benchmark for essential education (e.g. Hornbook (law)), or used as a pejorative term (e.g. poorly educated).
 Today, there are certainly many more "spurious" hornbooks in circulation than genuine but, in the absence of verified exemplars, skilled counterfeit can be hard to discount.